-Bicycle-friendly, laid-back, beach-side Long Beach is the sort of place that makes you want to kick off your flip-flops and stay awhile.
+Bicycle-friendly, laid-back, beach inn Long Beach is the sort of place that makes you want to kick off your flip-flops and stay awhile.
 This is the place to unwind while enjoying some of our amazing, fresh Gulf seafood, like the Royal Reds Shrimp or the local fried catfish.

 Long Beach hasn't always looked like it does today.
 When it was incorporated in 1905, it was a farming community, originally known as the "Radish Capital of the World."
 For the record, Long Beach was primarily known for the Long Red radishes, which were very popular in the early twentieth century.
 At one point, Long Beach's crop of Long Reds filled 300 train loads full.

 But the agrarian roots of the town eventually gave way to tourism.
-Long Beach was heavily damaged by Hurricane Katrina in 2005, and in many ways, is still recovering from that tragic storm.
+Long Beach was heavily damaged by Hurricane Katrina in 2005, and in many ways, is still recovering from that tragic storm, but there are a few really nice hotels in Long Beach, MS where you can enjoy a quiet, peaceful getaway like The Inn at Long Beach.

 What does a typical day in Long Beach look like today?
 Start with coffee and beignets on the beach, then head out for a little exploration.
 Might we suggest a kayaking or canoe tour on the Wolf River?
 If that's not your thing, how about a round of golf on a championship course?